ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 #### B. SSH Tunnel
 Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a computer node interactively.
 This involves the following steps.

-  1. SSH into the cluster via ssh as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
+  1. SSH into the cluster as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
   2. Log in to a computer node interactively via `srun`, where the proper parameters need to be specified to set the proper partition, RAM, wall time limit, number of CPU cores, etc.